-The standard accounts of collage trace its origins to 1912, and the newspaper cuttings appliquéd to Cubist paintings by Picasso and Braque.
-Cut and Paste, however, antedates the technique by 400 years, and Patrick Elliott's fascinating catalogue essay demonstrates the extent and variety of pre-Cubist collage.
-Nineteenth and early twentieth century collages are also discussed in the first chapter of Herta Wescher’s Collage which, with its tipped-in colour plates, remains the definitive work on the subject.
-A more recent history, Brandon Taylor’s Collage, covers the twentieth century and - like the Cut and Paste catalogue - includes an extensive bibliography.
+The standard accounts of collage trace its origins to 1912, and the newspaper cuttings appliquéd to Cubist paintings by Pablo Picasso and Georges Braque.
+Cut and Paste, however, antedates the technique by 400 years, and Patrick Elliott’s fascinating catalogue essay demonstrates the extent and variety of pre-Cubist collage.
+Nineteenth and early twentieth century collages are also discussed in the first chapter of Herta Wescher’s Collage (Die Collage), which remains the definitive work on the subject.
+A more recent history, Brandon Taylor’s Collage, covers the twentieth century and—like the Cut and Paste catalogue—includes an extensive bibliography.

 0 comment(s):